shadowsocks/shadowsocks-qt5/README.md

 Introduction
 ------------

-Shadowsocks-Qt5 is a fast, reliable and platform-cross GUI fronted for [Shadowsocks](http://shadowsocks.org).
+Shadowsocks-Qt5 is a fast, reliable and cross-platform GUI fronted for [Shadowsocks](http://shadowsocks.org).

-Latest Stable Version: 0.4.2

 Features
 --------